If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Caregiver and adoptive applicant assessment and approval

-Who carries out the caregiver or adoptive applicant assessment
+Who leads the caregiver or adoptive applicant assessment

 A caregiver assessment must be led by a Caregiver Recruitment and Support (CGRS) caregiver social worker.

-An assessment of an adoptive applicant must be led by an adoption social worker.
+An adoptive applicant assessment must be led by an adoption social worker.

 An assessment for the provisional approval of a caregiver must be led by a CGRS caregiver social worker unless it is not practicable in the circumstances.